Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Introduction

-In words, the LATE is the average treatment effect for those individuals who decide to comply with their assigned treatment status, i.e., the ``compliers''.\footnote{Under imperfect compliance, the literature also considers other parameters, such as the intention to treat, defined as $\text{ITT}=E[Y|A=1]-E[Y|A=0]$, or the average treatment effect on the treated, defined as $\text{TOT}=E[ Y( 1) -Y( 0) |D=1]$.
+In words, the LATE is the average treatment effect for those individuals who decide to comply with their assigned treatment status, i.e., the ``compliers''.\footnote{The definition of LATE presumes the presence of compliers in the population of interest.
+This will be formalized in Assumption \ref{ass:1}.
+Under imperfect compliance, the literature also considers other parameters, such as the intention to treat, defined as $\text{ITT}=E[Y|A=1]-E[Y|A=0]$, or the average treatment effect on the treated, defined as $\text{TOT}=E[ Y( 1) -Y( 0) |D(1)=D(0)=1]$.
 In this paper, we prefer the LATE over these alternative parameters.
-First, it can be shown that $\text{ITT} = \text{LATE} \times P(D=A)$.
+First, it can be shown that $\text{ITT} = \text{LATE} \times P(D(0)=0,D(1)=1)$.
 Unlike the ITT, the LATE represents the average treatment effect for a subset of the population (i.e., the compliers), which makes it preferable.
 Second, it can be shown that $\text{TOT} = \text{LATE}$ if there are no ``always takers'', i.e., individuals who adopt the treatment regardless of the assignment.
 However, if always takers are present, the TOT is not identified under our assumptions.} As in \cite{bugni/canay/shaikh:2019}, we consider inference on the LATE based on simple linear regressions.
 In Section \ref{sec:SAT}, we study the properties of an estimator of the LATE derived from a ``fully saturated'' instrumental variable (IV) linear regression, i.e., a linear regression of the outcome on all indicators for all strata and their interaction with the treatment decision, where the latter is instrumented with the treatment assignment.
 We show that its coefficients can be used to consistently estimate the LATE under very general conditions.
 We show that the proposed LATE estimator is asymptotically normal, and we characterize its asymptotic variance in terms of primitives of the problem.
 As expected, we show that the asymptotic variance is different from the one under perfect compliance derived in \cite{bugni/canay/shaikh:2018,bugni/canay/shaikh:2019}.
 We provide consistent estimators of these new standard errors and asymptotically exact hypothesis tests.
 In addition, we show that the results of the fully saturated regression can be used to estimate all of the primitive parameters of the problem.

 In the special case when the target proportion of units being assigned to each of the treatments does not vary across strata, we also consider two other regression-based estimators of the LATE.
 Section \ref{sec:SFE} proposes an estimator of the LATE based on the ``strata fixed effects'' IV linear regression, i.e., a linear regression of the outcome on indicators for all strata and the treatment decision, where the latter is instrumented with the treatment assignment.
 In turn, Section \ref{sec:2STT} proposes an estimator of the LATE based on a ``two sample regression'' IV linear regression, i.e., a linear regression of the outcome on a constant and the treatment decision, where the latter is instrumented by the treatment assignment.
 We show that the LATE estimators produced by both of these regressions are asymptotically normal, and we characterize their asymptotic variances in terms of primitives of the problem.
 We show how to estimate the corresponding standard errors and generate asymptotically exact hypothesis tests by relying on results from the fully saturated regression.